 That this coin has survived in this state is simply a miracle.

 The Holey Dollar is one of Australia’s most desirable coins.
 Talk to those fortunate enough to own one, either private collectors or institutions such as Macquarie Bank, National Museum of Australia and the Mitchell Library, and they will tell you that the Holey Dollar is viewed as the jewel in their collection.
 And that statement is made irrespective of the quality level.

 The coin is rare.
 And the coin is steeped in history.

 A Holey Dollar can resemble a washer if it is well circulated.
-Or it can reach the heady quality heights of the record-breaking Madrid Holey Dollar.
-Or it can be in a quality level somewhere in between.
+Or it can reach the heady quality heights of this coin.
 No matter the quality, the pleasure of ownership is immeasurable.

-Once you move from the well circulated Fine and Good Fine quality levels up to the Very Fine and Good Very Fine echelons, the differences in quality are marked and noticeable and clearly visible to the naked eye.
+Once you move from the well circulated Fine and Good Fine quality levels up to the Extremely Fine and Good Extremely Fine echelons, the differences in quality are marked and noticeable and clearly visible to the naked eye.
 It is the detail in the hair, the robes and the overall state of the fields as evidenced in this Holey Dollar.